fum-cs/ads/README.md

 We will follow the standard of Faculty of Mathematical Sciences approach:
 * You should not use code of others or be looking at code of others when you write your own: You can talk to people but have to write your own solution/code
-* You can get help, but you MUST acknowledge the help on the work you hand in
-* Failure to acknowledge your sources is a violation of the Honor Code
 *  You can talk to others about the algorithm(s) to be used to solve a homework problem; as long as you then mention their name(s) on the work you submit

 ## <a name="Questions"></a>Questions?
-I will be having office hours for this course on Monday (09:30 AM--12:00 AM).
+I will be having office hours for this course on Monday (10:00 AM--11:30 AM).
 If this is not convenient, email me at m.amintoosi@um.ac.ir or talk to me after class.